johnnybionic/spring-security-using-camel/README.md

 The small flags at the top of the readme are provided by [Travis] (https://travis-ci.org/) and [Coveralls] (https://coveralls.io/repos).

-Travis provides CI by building the project every time a change is pushed to GitHub - at sends the results to Coveralls to produce coverage reports.
-Travis provides CD by [pushing the app to Heroku] (https://docs.travis-ci.com/user/deployment/heroku/).
+Travis provides CI by building the project every time a change is pushed to GitHub - plus it sends the results to Coveralls to produce coverage reports.
+Travis also provides CD by [pushing the app to Heroku] (https://docs.travis-ci.com/user/deployment/heroku/).

 Extras
 ------